Elevate Your Business with Effective Survey Emails

 - “Delivery time is more important for customers than free shipping X times”

-Which of them will give you a better understanding of the situation?
-Make sure that your hypothesis isn’t too obvious.
-Your hypothesis should be measurable: this way, after conducting the research, you’ll understand what is vital for your clients and what type of services you should pay attention to.
+Make sure your hypothesis isn’t too obvious, but measurable.
+This way, after conducting the research, you’ll understand what is vital for your clients and what type of services you should pay attention to.

 When the hypothesis is ready, you should select the target audience.
-For example, instead of sending your survey email to all of your subscribers, you may send it only to the ones who purchased from your brand.
-At this stage, you need to make sure that the problem and the hypothesis are chosen for this exact segment.
+For example, instead of sending the email to all of your subscribers, you may send it only to the ones who purchased from your brand.

-- Customer Satisfaction: This is one of the most common purposes for a survey email.
+- Customer Satisfaction.
+This is one of the most common purposes for a survey email.
 Ask how satisfied the customer is with your product or service, and what could be improved.

-- Net Promoter Score (NPS): The NPS is a simple question asking the customer how likely they are to recommend your product or service to a friend or colleague.
+- Net Promoter Score (NPS).
+The NPS is a simple question asking the customer how likely they are to recommend your product or service to a friend or colleague.
 This single question can provide a wealth of insight into customer loyalty.
-Besides, when you don’t overwhelm subscribers with too many questions, they’re much more likely to answer.
+Besides, when you don’t overwhelm subscribers with too many questions, they’re more likely to answer.
 To those respondents who say that they would be happy to recommend your products or services to a friend, you may send referral emails offering this opportunity.

 How to Make Your Survey Perfect: 6 Tips